camunda/camunda-bpm-examples/scripttask/xslt-scripttask/README.md

 # Script Task which uses XSLT

+> Note: This example works also only with the xslt scriptengine extension which is part of the
-> Note: This example is based on a new functionality in camunda BPM 7.2 and, as such, is subject to
+> camunda bpm **enterprise edition**.
+This example is based on a new functionality in camunda BPM 7.2 and, as such, is subject to
 > change.
-This example works also only with the xslt scriptengine extension which is part of the
-> enterprise edition

 This quickstart demonstrates how to use the XSLT script engine extension to transform data in camunda BPM.
 The example is *classless*, relying entirely on scripting and expression language.